scalabli/quo/docs/options.rst

 Multiple Values from Environment Values
 ---------------------------------------

-As options can accept multiple values, pulling in such values from environment variables (which are strings) is a bit more complex.
+As apps can accept multiple values, pulling in such values from environment variables (which are strings) is a bit more complex.
 The way quo solves this is by leaving it up to the type to customize this behavior.
 For both ``multiple`` and ``nargs`` with values other than